dnicalek/RedditMood/readme.md

 Follow these steps:
 1) Open Your IDE: Launch your preferred Python development environment, for example, PyCharm.

-2)Navigate to the Scripts: Using the IDE's file explorer, navigate to the directory where reddit_data_downloader.py and main_processor.py are located.
+2) Navigate to the Scripts: Using the IDE's file explorer, navigate to the directory where reddit_data_downloader.py and main_processor.py are located.

-3)Execute Scripts: Open each script in the IDE and use the run or execute command to run them individually.
+3) Execute Scripts: Open each script in the IDE and use the run or execute command to run them individually.
 - for reddit_data_downloader.py, locate the script in your IDE, open it, and run or execute it.
 - Similarly, do the same for main_processor.py.